MichaelFlops/poliwat/content/post/grasshopper-my-grasshopper.md

 few are loud
 I am loud
 I am proud
-I am a prohpet of my past predicated upon all my mistakes if I love jimminy cricket spitting to crickets me mistakes I spit to you my Grasshopper
+Im a prophet of my past predicated upon all my mistakes if I love jimminy cricket spitting to crickets my miss takes I spit to you my Grasshopper

 I need a mentor